Tiny Kentucky town is rocked as their sheriff is jailed in the killing of a prominent judge

 “I was like seriously?
 Is he okay?
 And he said ‘No, he’s dead,’” she said.
 “But at the time, I didn’t know that Mickey had done it.
 When I found out I was grocery shopping and I got really emotional and started praying.”

-She described Stines as a family man who is close with his children and worked hard to get fentanyl and methamphetamine off the streets of the community and help people dealing with substance use disorder get into recovery.
+She said Stines was close with his children and worked hard to get fentanyl and methamphetamine off the streets of the community and help people dealing with substance use disorder get into recovery.

+Patty Wood, the widow of District Judge Jim Wood, Mullins’ predecessor, said she has been close friends with Stines and his family for years.
+She said she was shocked by the shooting and the arrest of Stines.

+“You couldn’t find a better person on the face of the earth than Mickey Stines.
+I don’t know what happened,” she said.

 Letcher County’s judge-executive closed the county courthouse on Friday.